We live in a digital world, which means there’s a technology tool for everything.

 Online Ordering and Delivery

-Online ordering is becoming more and more popular—especially during the COVID-19 pandemic.
+Online ordering is becoming more and more popular.
 Not only do you need restaurant technology tools that offer a user-friendly interface for online ordering, but you should be able to integrate it with your POS so orders are entered seamlessly, and with any third-party delivery services you use.

 Ease of Use